OpenNews/srccon/transcriptions/SRCCON2016-peer-review-data-stories.md

+---
+layout: 2015_layout
+title: Session Transcripts
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
+section: docs
+sub-section: interior
+background: remote
+---
 # How can we peer review our data stories?

-## Session facilitator(s): Ariana Giorgi, Christine Zhang
+### Session facilitator(s): Ariana Giorgi, Christine Zhang

-## Day & Time: Thursday, 12-1pm Room: Boardroom
+### Day & Time: Thursday, 12-1pm

+### Room: Boardroom